open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 `http.route` is an example of a conditionally required attribute that is populated when the instrumented HTTP framework provides route information for the instrumented request.
 Some low-level HTTP server implementations do not support routing and corresponding instrumentations can't populate the attribute.

-When the condition on a `Conditionally Required` attribute is not satisfied and there is no requirement to populate attribute, semantic conventions MAY provide special instructions on how to handle it.
+When a `Conditionally Required` attribute's condition is not satisfied, and there is no requirement to populate the attribute, semantic conventions MAY provide special instructions on how to handle it.
 If no instructions are given and if instrumentation can populate the attribute, instrumentation SHOULD use the `Opt-In` requirement level on the attribute.

-For example, `net.peer.name` is `Conditionally Required` by [Database convention](../trace/semantic_conventions/database.md) when available.
-When `net.sock.peer.addr` is available instead, instrumentation can do a DNS lookup, cache and populate `net.peer.name`, but only if the user explicitly enables the instrumentation to do so, considering the performance issues that the DNS lookups introduce.
+For example, `net.peer.name` is `Conditionally Required` by the [Database convention](../trace/semantic_conventions/database.md) when available.
+When `net.sock.peer.addr` is available instead, instrumentation can do a DNS lookup, cache and populate `net.peer.name`, but only if the user explicitly enables the instrumentation to do so, considering the performance issues that DNS lookups introduce.

 ## Recommended